Beamline support is available at 510-495-2500 at the times listed in the Onsite User Support page.

 NX Remote Connection Failure:

 - You may not be enabled for remote access on the beamline.
 Staff should enable your account roughly 10 minutes before your scheduled time.
+(Note: if you try to login more than 20 times to the ccd2 machine before being enabled, you will be locked out by the LBL internet security.)

 - Delete and recreate your connection shortcut to the appropriate beamline following the guidelines outlined here: NX Installation Instructions